blacknodes/OneClickNodeCelestia/README.md

 # OneClickNode Introduction
-OneClickNode is a Celestia tool to Deploy light with one click.
+OneClickNode is a Celestia tool to Deploy light with one click and install Golang.

 ![intro](https://github.com/subhamgurjar/OneClickNode/assets/85839823/30f0a403-e6ff-4f01-99d7-0691bdf99cb3)